0-ana/roll-dice/README.md

 ![Python validation](docs/validation-images/python-validator-roll-dice.png)

 ## Functional Testing
-All features works as they should:
+All inputs works as they should:

 - Enter on welcome page: